 - Did the harassment involve threats of altering employment status?
 (Such as requesting sexual favors in exchange for a promotion).

-- Was the harassment ongoing or did it happen only once?
+- Was the harassment ongoing or was it a single incident?

 If you or someone you know may be experiencing harassment at work, it is important to go to your Human Resources Department as soon as possible to report the abuse.
 If there is no HR Dept., go to your superior; if it is one of your superiors who is subjecting you to the harassment, go to another who is not involved, even if they are not necessarily your next in command.
 For a case to be successful, it is critical that there is documented evidence that the problem was reported; having documented the incident or incidents will go a long way when a judge is considering a sexual harassment case – it can be the difference between a large settlement and walking away with nothing after having been forced to leave your job.
 An attorney can better instruct you on your specific situation, so it is always best to consult an experienced legal professional before moving forward.